 While there is a clear cut-off at the top end of the scale, the bottom end of a sensor’s dynamic range is less well defined.
 As the light energy reaching a picture element reduces, the signal generated by the element also reduces.
 But, as with any electronic system, there is a certain amount of “noise” inherent in the system – think of the background noise on a radio or telephone.
 As the electrical signal from the sensor reduces to near the level of the background noise, it becomes increasingly difficult to tell the signal from the noise.

-Taking this last example, how would we choose an exposure to keep detail in brightly lit clouds without driving too much of the shadows to black?
-An approach would be to take an exposure reading from the clouds using spot metering or partial metering and then set the camera to overexpose the clouds by 2 to 2½ stops.
+A classic problem is that of taking a landscape on a sunny day with bright clouds or snowy mountains in the scene.
+How would we choose an exposure to keep detail in the clouds without driving too much of the shadows to black?
+An approach would be to take an exposure reading from the clouds using spot metering and then set the camera to overexpose the clouds by 2 to 2½ stops.
 For example if the exposure reading for the clouds was 1/500 sec at f/8, we could set the camera to 1/125 at f/8.

-This is an example of using a simplified version of the “zone” system of setting exposure, as brought to perfection by Ansel Adams (1902–84).
-We take a spot or partial reading on a significant part of the scene and then “place” it at a chosen point in the dynamic range of the camera – somewhere in the range –4 to +2 stops of exposure compensation.
-If shadow details are important, ensure they are not underexposed by more than 4 stops – while if highlight detail is needed, make sure they are not overexposed by more than 2 stops or so.
+This is known as exposing to the right and is an example of using a simplified version of the “zone” system of setting exposure, as brought to perfection by Ansel Adams (1902–84).
+We take a spot reading on a significant part of the scene and then “place” it at a chosen point in the dynamic range of the camera.
+If shadow details are important, ensure they are not underexposed by more than 3 stops or so – while if highlight detail is needed, make sure they are not overexposed by more than 2 stops or so.

 If we absolutely must get both shadow and highlight detail in a scene that exceeds the dynamic range of our camera, we have to adopt the techniques of high dynamic range (HDR) photography - as described here.